Specialist Neuroscience Services

 Our neuroscience assays are used to:

-• Investigate the mechanism of action for pre-clinical compounds in early phases of neuroscience research programs
+Investigate the mechanism of action for pre-clinical compounds in neuroscience research programmes

 Screening of your compounds in a neuroscience setting is primarily driven by the fact that they have been designed to modulate CNS or peripheral nervous system targets and signalling pathways, including but not limited to ion channels.
-Our neuroscience experts can carry out this screening using heterologous cell lines expressing human or rodent neuronal proteins, as well as offering more integrative assays employing rodent and human cell lines or in acutely cultured native cells from the rodent peripheral and central nervous system.
+Our neuroscience experts can carry out this screening using heterologous cell lines expressing human or rodent neuronal proteins, as well as offering human iPSC-derived neurons and primary rodent cells.

 Studying ion channels on the lysosomal membrane

-Studying ion channels on the lysosomal membrane is essential for understanding lysosomal function, cellular homeostasis, and the development of various diseases.
+Studying ion channels on the lysosomal membrane is essential for understanding lysosomal function, cellular homeostasis, and the development of various neurological diseases, such as Parkinson's disease.
 This research has the potential to uncover new therapeutic targets and improve our knowledge of fundamental cellular processes.

 In this video we demonstrate how to perform the lysosomal patch clamp technique to study ion channels on the lysosomal membrane.